Netherlands E-Commerce Market Size and Share

 View Global Report

-Netherlands E-commerce Market Analysis by Mordor Intelligence
+Netherlands E-Commerce Market Analysis by Mordor Intelligence

 Key Report Takeaways

-• By business model, the B2C segment held 88.03% of the Netherlands e-commerce market share in 2024, whereas B2B is projected to expand at a 10.51% CAGR to 2030.
+• By business model, the B2C segment held 87.12% of Netherlands e-commerce market share in 2025, while B2B is projected to register the fastest 9.67% CAGR through 2031.

-• By payment method, digital wallets captured 52.23% of 2024 revenue; Buy Now Pay Later is the fastest-growing option at 12.24% CAGR to 2030.
+• By payment method, digital wallets commanded 50.87% share in 2025, whereas Buy Now Pay Later leads growth at a 10.17% CAGR through 2031.

-• By B2C product category, fashion led with 26.07% revenue share in 2024; food & beverages is advancing at a 12.05% CAGR through 2030.
+• By product category, fashion and apparel led with a 25.67% contribution in 2025; food and beverages are forecast to advance at a 9.91% CAGR to 2031.

 Segment Analysis

-By Business Model: B2B Platforms Accelerate while B2C Matures
+By Business Model: B2B Procurement Digitalization Accelerates

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.